 Applications for our January 2020 intake are now closed.
 If you are still interested in applying, please contact us at email@example.com as we may consider late applications for some of our programs.

 Studying a language in-country is always the best, fastest and most enjoyable way to pick up a language or to improve your level.

-Vichy, also known as “The Queen of the Water Towns”, is famous around the world for its thermal spas and cosmetic products that have attracted royalties and celebrities for over 200 years.
+Vichy, also known as “The Queen of the Water Towns”, is famous around the world for its thermal spas and cosmetic products that have attracted royalty and celebrities for over 200 years.

 Located in Auvergne, a beautiful French region, famous for its volcanoes, parks, lakes and rivers, Vichy has plenty of sightseeing and many activities to offer: shows, concerts, horse races and water sports on the lake to name just a few.